ZigzagAwaka/VisuSysSol/README.md

 You can hide orbits by pressing to O key, or modify the draw methods with the F, L and P keys.

-If using the trackball camera, you can use the Z, Q, S and D keys to move (or WASD if English keyboard).
+If using the freefly camera, you can use the Z, Q, S and D keys to move (or WASD if English keyboard).

 Any others useful information can be found in the report located in the doc/ folder.